It's easy to use your Square account to set up a customer loyalty program, but how does it compare to other POS loyalty software?

 rating and scoring system.

 Business loyalty programs have come a long way from the days of flimsy punch cards that earned a free latte after ten visits.
-And Square Loyalty is no exception, as the payment processor and point of sale provider delivers this robust and intuitive add-on to its software.
+And Square Loyalty is no exception, as the payment processor and point of sale provider delivers this robust and intuitive feature to its software.

 Let’s find out!